pezra/pezra.github.io/_posts/2017-07-18-grand-canyon-rafting-day-2.md

 Dinner was salmon, quinoa and fruit salad.
 It was delicious, though a little sandy.
 The wind was pretty strong during dinner prep.

-It rained off and on over night but iÂ rested well wrapped in a tarp.
+It rained off and on over night but i rested well wrapped in a tarp.
 Wet is way better than hot.
 We don&#8217;t need no stinken&#8217; tents.
 (Though they are provided for those who feel otherwise.)
-Word to the wise it is a _lotÂ _cooler near the water.
+Word to the wise it is a _lot _cooler near the water.